Chipboard

 • It is easy to use nails, screws, and adhesives with them.

 Chipboard quality will vary depending on where you buy it.
-Sheet Materials Wholesale offers top-notch quality products at a ridiculously low price.
+Sheet Materials Wholesale offers top-notch quality products at a pocket-friendly price.